jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ---
 ## Configuring Advanced Build &amp; Deploy

-With the Advanced option, you can configure a builder to compile and package your application using an Ant or Grunt build script, and you can configure a deployer to deploy the application to Bluemix with any additional options needed.
+With the Advanced option, you can configure a builder to compile and package your application using a build script, and you can configure a deployer to deploy the application to Bluemix with any additional options needed.

 First, let's configure the builder.
 The default settings will work for this project: build using Ant and pull from the master branch.
 The builder will find `build.xml` in the root directory and run it during the build.
 The files that are needed for deployment are output into the build artifacts directory.
 It defaults to the same directory as the build script path, so there's no need to change that, either.